EricZinda/Perplexity/docs/archive/devhowto10.0GenerateMRSAndTrees.md

         return ergFile
 ~~~

-Next, we need to take those MRS documents and turn them into well-formed trees.
+Next, we need to take those MRS documents and turn them into scope-resolved MRSs.
 For this, we'll create a function called `trees_from_mrs()`.
-It will call the function we wrote in the section on [well-formed trees](devhowtoWellFormedTree) called `valid_hole_assignments()` that does the assignments of predication labels to "holes" as discussed in that section.
+It will call the function we wrote in the section on [scope-resolved MRSs](devhowtoWellFormedTree) called `valid_hole_assignments()` that does the assignments of predication labels to "holes" as discussed in that section.
 It will then call the `tree_from_assignments()` function (also included below) that does the work of actually *building a tree* from those assignments and represents the tree using the text format we designed in the [MRS to Python topic](devhowtoMRSToPython):

 ~~~
 def trees_from_mrs(self, mrs):